MoSadie/Slipstream-Plugin-Template/README.md

 - If your crew member is not the captain/first mate, some information about the ship status is not available or may be inaccurate.
 - In general, the client only knows the minimum information to display on screen.
-- If you're curious about what is available to hook into in the game I personally use [dotPeek](https://www.jetbrains.com/decompiler/)
+- If you're curious about what is available to hook into in the game I personally use [dotPeek](https://www.jetbrains.com/decompiler/) to see what is available.

 - **PLEASE BE NICE TO THE DEVS**
     - Be careful with exceptions.
 Otherwise you will accidentally spam their logs.
 Ask me how I know.